GabrielAlmeidaFlores/AWS-Certified-Associate/Elastic Compute Cloud (EC2)/README.md

 ## EC2 Instance Interfaces

 An elastic network interface is a logical networking component in a VPC that represents a virtual network card.
 You can create and configure network interfaces and attach them to instances that you launch in the same Availability Zone.
 The attributes of a network interface follow it as it's attached or detached from an instance and reattached to another instance.
 When you move a network interface from one instance to another, network traffic is redirected from the original instance to the new instance.

+## Amazon Machine Images (AMI)

+An Amazon Machine Image (AMI) is an image that provides the software needed to configure and launch an Amazon EC2 instance.
+Each AMI also contains a block device mapping that specifies the block devices to attach to the instances you launch.
+You specify an AMI when you launch an instance.
+This AMI must be compatible with the instance type you choose for your instance.
+You can use an AWS-provided AMI, a public AMI, an AMI that someone shared with you, or an AMI that you purchased from AWS Marketplace.

+An AMI is specific to the following:

+- Region
+- Operating system
+- Processor architecture
+- Root device type
+- Virtualization type

+You can launch multiple instances from a single AMI when you need multiple instances with the same configuration.
+You can use different AMIs to launch instances when you need instances with different configurations, as shown in the following diagram.

+You can create an AMI from your Amazon EC2 instances and then use it to launch instances with the same configuration.
+You can copy an AMI to another AWS Region and use it to launch instances in that Region.
+You can also share an AMI that you create with other accounts so that they can launch instances with the same configuration.
+You can sell your AMI using AWS Marketplace.